 Anxiety is on a continuum: from a low-level chronic “background noise” of worry, to a full-blown panic attack—and everything in between!
 Everyone has experienced anxiety at one time or another, and diagnosable anxiety disorders occur in anywhere from 1.5% to 18.1% of people between the ages of 18 to 54, according to estimates.
 Does one of these descriptions fit you?

-- You’re in the beginning of your adult life, and scared you’re not living up to others’
+You’re in the beginning of your adult life, and scared you’re not living up to others’ expectations of you.

 Or you’ve done well, even by NYC standards, and you’ve upped your anxiety by pressuring yourself to live up to or surpass your most recent accomplishment.